liqd/adhocracy3/docs/frontend/overview.rst

 adhocracy_core  adhocracy_frontend  adhocracy_foo  foo
 ==============  ==================  =============  ========

-The ``static`` directories from both frontend packages are merged into a single one called ``build`` that is located next to ``static`` in the customization package.
-This is done by a script called ``bin/merge_static_directories``.
+When bin/buildout is run, the ``static`` directories from both frontend packages are merged into a single one called ``build`` that is located next to ``static`` in the customization package.
 Merging in this case means that files from both directories are symlinked into the build directory.
-If a file exists in both packages, the one from the customization is overwrites the one from core.
+If a file exists in both packages, the one from the customization overwrites the one from core.

 ..
 NOTE::